Military history of Canada: Quebec and Nova Scotia

 At the war's start, most people in Quebec and the Maritime colonies remained neutral, hesitant to join either the Americans or the British side.
 Early in the war, revolutionaries launched a propaganda campaign in the Canadian colonies, although it only attracted limited support.
 British attempts to raise a militia in Quebec also saw limited success, although they were able to rely on the French Canadian clergy, landowners, and other leading citizens for support.
-The British received support from the Seven Nations of Canada and the Iroquois Confederacy, though the latter sought to remain neutral due to an internal civil conflict.
+The British received support from the Seven Nations of Canada and the Haudenosaunee Confederacy, though the latter sought to remain neutral due to an internal civil conflict.

 British regulars and Canadian militia repulse an American column in the street at the Battle of Quebec in 1775.

 In September 1775, American forces invaded Quebec, beginning with the capture of Fort Ticonderoga and the siege of Fort St. Jean near Montreal.
 The siege prompted Governor Guy Carleton to abandon Montreal for Quebec City.
 The Continental Army advanced towards Quebec City, where they were joined by Benedict Arnold's expedition.
 On New Year's Eve, they attacked the city but were repelled.
 After the failed assault, the Americans besieged Quebec until spring 1776, when they were routed by a British naval force sent to relieve Quebec.
 The Americans subsequently abandoned Montreal, and their remaining forces were defeated at the Battle of Trois-Rivières in June 1776.
 British forces, led by General John Burgoyne, pursued the retreating Americans out of Quebec into New York in a counter-invasion.